-If a person with diabetes has a diabetes management plan then that plan should be followed.
-If a person with diabetes reports low blood glucose or exhibits symptoms or signs of hypoglycaemia:
+If a person with diabetes has a diabetes management plan, then that plan should be followed.
+If a person with diabetes reports low blood glucose level or exhibits symptoms or signs of hypoglycaemia:

-- Stop any exercise, rest and reassure; - If the victim is able to follow simple commands and swallow safely, we recommend that first aid providers administer 15-20 grams glucose tablets (4 5 x 4 gram glucose tablets) for treatment of symptomatic hypoglycemia [ILCOR CoSTR 2015 strong recommendation, low-quality evidence] ^{2,3,4,} - If glucose tablets are not available, we suggest administering: - Confectionary including: - o jelly beans (5-20 beans depending on the brand) - o Skittles® (20-25 candies) - o Mentos® (5-10 mints) [ILCOR CoSTR 2015, weak recommendation, very-low-quality evidence]2 - Sugary drinks or sugar-sweetened beverages (approx. 200 mL), but DO NOT administer 'diet' or 'low-cal' or 'zero' or 'sugar free' beverages; - Fruit juices (approx. 200 mL); - Honey or sugar (3 teaspoons); - Glucose gels (15 g of glucose gel); and - Monitor for improvement resolution of symptoms would be expected within 15 minutes.
+- Stop any exercise, rest and reassure;

+- If the person is able to follow simple commands and swallow safely, we recommend that first aid providers administer 15-20 grams glucose tablets (4 5 x 4 gram glucose tablets) for treatment of symptomatic hypoglycaemia.^{1, 3, 4, 5} [ILCOR CoSTR 2020 strong recommendation, very low certainty of evidence] If glucose tablets are not available, we suggest administering:

+- o Confectionary including:

+- jelly beans (5 to 20 beans depending on the brand)

+- Skittles® (20 to 25 candies)

+- Mentos® (5 to 10 mints)3 [ILCOR CoSTR 2015, weak recommendation, very low certainty of evidence]

+- Sugary drinks or sugar-sweetened beverages (approx. 200 mL), but DO NOT administer 'diet' or 'low-cal' or 'zero' or 'sugar free' beverages;

+- o Fruit juices (approx. 200 mL);

+- Honey or sugar (3 teaspoons);

+- o Glucose gels (15 g of glucose gel)6; and

+- Monitor for improvement.
+Resolution of symptoms would be expected within 15 minutes.

-If symptoms or signs of hypoglycemia persist after 10-15 minutes, and the victim is still able to follow simple commands and swallow safely, administer a further 4 x 4g glucose tablets or alternatives as listed above.
-Once recovered, give a snack with longer acting carbohydrate, for example: 1 slice of bread OR 1 glass of milk OR 1 piece of fruit OR 2-3 pieces of dried fruit OR 1 snack size tub of yoghurt (not diet or 'sugar free' yogurt).
+If symptoms or signs of hypoglycaemia persist after 10 to 15 minutes, and the person is still able to follow simple commands and swallow safely, administer a further 4 x 4g glucose tablets or alternatives as listed above.
+Once recovered, give a snack with longer acting carbohydrate, for example: 1 slice of bread OR 1 glass of milk OR 1 piece of fruit OR 2 to 3 pieces of dried fruit OR 1 snack size tub of yoghurt (not diet or 'sugar free' yogurt).
 If it is a usual meal time, then eat that meal.

-If the victim deteriorates, does not improve with treatment, is seizing or is unconscious, call for an ambulance.
+If the person deteriorates, does not improve with treatment, is seizing or is unconscious, call for an ambulance.

-- If the victim is unresponsive and not breathing normally, commence resuscitation following the Basic Life Support Flowchart [ANZCOR Guideline 8]. - If the victim is unconscious but breathing, lie the victim on their side and ensure the airway is clear [ANZCOR Guideline 3]
+- If the person is unresponsive and not breathing normally, commence resuscitation following the Basic Life Support Flowchart [Refer to ANZCOR Guideline 8]. - If the person is unconscious but breathing, lie the person on their side and ensure the airway is clear [Refer to ANZCOR Guideline 3]